MadLadSquad/MadLadSquadSite/desktop.md

 Our motivation is simple, create a great desktop environment for Linux and other operating systems running components made by the
 [freedesktop foundation](https://freedesktop.org)

-But beyond that, why are we creating it in the first place and what are the problems we want to fix.
-But before that let's start with a quick overview of why the FOSS desktop has problems.
-Most applications have a problem with communicating with one another.
-The main issue causing this is that
-Unix based OS' architectures don't feature the desktop as an essential component since their architecture was developed way before the concept of GUI applications became a thing.
+But beyond that, why are we creating it in the first place and what are the problems we want to fix?
+First, let's start with a quick overview of why the FOSS desktop has problems.
+Most applications don't communicate with one another.
+The main issue causing this is that Unix based OS' architectures don't feature the desktop as an essential component since their architecture was developed way before the concept of a GUI application became a thing.

-Because of this the GUI became a thing for third parties, and as a result of this we don't have the same uniformity as systems like
-Windows, MacOS or even Android flavours.
+Because of this the GUI became a job for third parties, and as a result we don't have the same uniformity as systems like Windows, MacOS or even Android flavours.
 This all negatively impacts UX and unfortunately is not a fixable issue, fortunately shells like Gnome and KDE, have for the most part removed most problems to date and the UX is definitely a great one over there.